Smooth times of a flow in dimension 1: Introduction

 In this paragraph, $I$ denotes any interval of $\R$.
 If $\f:I\to\R$ is sufficiently regular, given $r\in\N$, for readability reasons, we will denote the $r$-th derivative of $\f$ by $D^r\f$ rather than $\f^{(r)}$.

-In both parts of this article, we will make use of Fa\`a di Bruno's formula below, which holds for any sufficiently regular functions $\varphi, \psi:I\to\R$, and where, for $r\in \N^*$, $\Pi_r$ denotes the set of partitions of $[\![1, r]\!]$, $|\pi|$ the number of ``blocks'' in a partition $\pi \in \Pi_r$ and, for such a block $B$ of $\pi$ (which we abusively denote by ``$B \in \pi$''), $|B|$ denotes the number of elements of $B$:
+In both parts of this article, we will make use of Fa\`a di Bruno's formula below, which can be easily checked by induction.
+It holds for any sufficiently regular functions $\varphi, \psi:I\to\R$.
+For $r\in \N^*$, $\Pi_r$ denotes the set of partitions of $[\![1, r]\!]:=[1,r]\cap\N$, $|\pi|$ the number of ``blocks'' in a partition $\pi \in \Pi_r$ and, for such a block $B$ of $\pi$ (which we abusively denote by ``$B \in \pi$''), $|B|$ denotes the number of elements of $B$.
+Then,

 Gathering the terms corresponding to a same value of $|\pi|$, this can be rewritten as:

 where $B_{r,k}$ is a so-called \emph{Bell polynomial}, which is a polynomial in $m=r-k+1$ variables $X_1$,\dots, $X_m$ in which every monomial is of the form $c X_1^{j_1}\dots X_{m}^{j_m}$ with $c\in\R$, $j_1+\dots+j_m=k$ and $j_1+2j_2+\dots+mj_m=r$, meaning $B_{r,k}$ is homogeneous of degree $r$ when $X_i$ is given weight~$i$.